meiosis97/SincastDev/README.md

 ## 2023-12-12

 ## 2023-12-11
-1. We tried to project the imputed data on to the pc space of the original data, and then transform (or project?) it back to the original feature space.
+1. We tried to project the Sincast imputed data (`x.imp`) on to the pc space of the original data, and then transform (or project?) it back to the original feature space.
-2. Basically we had `x.imput %*% L %*% t(L)`, where `L` is the loading matrix of the PCA performed on the original data.
+2. Basically we had `x.imp %*% L %*% t(L)`, where `L` is the loading matrix of the PCA performed on the original data.
+We consider `L %*% t(L) = L %*% inv(t(L)%*%L) %*% t(L)` a projection matrix that projects `x.imp` on to the colunm space of `L`.
+We hope this step of projection can help adjust for over-smoothing.
-3. We tried to calculate `L` on the scaled and unscale original data.
+4. We tried to calculate `L` on the scaled and unscale original data.
-4. We decided to not y
+5. We decided to not scale the data before svd since (1) low rank approximation does not have zero mean and standardized variance assumption.
+(2) After svd, we tried to add back centers and scales of the original data, but the final lra outcome looks weired.
+6. In order to benchmark the imputation and the above reconstruction result, we constructed a pseudobulk atlas of the data, and tried to project the imputed data, as well the reconstructed data onto the atlas.
+7. We tested three different imputation results, (1) `x.imp` (2) `x.lra`, that is lra on the original data (3) `x.imp.lra`, that is the lra on `x.imp`.
+8. The projection of none of the three imputation results onto the pseudobulk atlas looks correct.
+Especially cell clusters of `x.imp.lra` were projected onto the wrong direction of the atlas.
+9. We suspect that it is the quantile or median matching step after either the Sincast or lra imputation that cause the problem.
+After imputation, we tried to scale (only scale, not mean shift) each imputed feature such that for any cells that has non-zero value on this feature before imputation, the quantile of these cells after imputation should be the same.
+10. Without doing this step of quantile matching, all the projections looks mcuh better: cell clusters can be projected onto the correct direction of the atlas, but do not exactly match to the cell clusters of their atlas conterpart (under-projection).
+11. Why the quantile matching causes the problem?
+Using the first feature of the original data as an example, it is almost not expressed by all of the cells, expect a fews that are randomly distributed on the umap.
+After both the Sincast and lra imputation (without quantile matching), we see that the imputed expression value are very small, close to zero.
+If we do our proposed quantile matching, we will up-scale the imputed expression to those noise in the original data, making every cell highly express this noisy gene.
+12. We also question the necessaity of quantile matching after lra imputation.
+Since high rank lra will eventually reconstruct the signal of the original data.
+If we want to match the imputed data with the original data, then what is the point of denoising?
+We consider the lra imputation is already in the correct scale.
+13. From now on, we skip the quantile matching step.
+14. We tried the zero-preserving lra method proposed by [Linderman et al. (2022)](https://www.nature.com/articles/s41467-021-27729-z).
+The method is developed to preserve biological zeros in the data after imputation.
+15. Suprisingly, the zero-preserving lra imputed data makes perfect projection onto the pseudobulk atlas, and it's sparisty matches the sparisty of the pseudobulk data.
+This could be an evidence that zero-preserving lra correctly recovered biological zeros.
+16. Next, we tried zero-preserving lra on the Sincast imputed data.
+The resulting reconstruction also makes perfrect, but less noiser projection compared to which made by the zero-preserving lra on the original data.
+This suggests that Sincast imputation also makes imputation on biological zeros.
+17. Given what we observed, we propose the following pipeline, (1) Sincast imputation, (2) Zero-preserving lra on the Sincast imputed data to correct for biological zeros (this is similar to the stacking idea in machine learning).
+(3) Zero-preserving lra on the original data.
+We assume that the reconstruction correctly preserve the scale of the original data.
+(4) Scale the Sincast-lra imputed data such that its feature quantiles matche with the lra imputed data.
+Here, we not only consider quantiles of expressed values, but also zeros since they represent true biology.

 ## 2023-12-10
 1. We tried to perform low rank approximation (lra) on the original data, and treat lra as another imputation result, our goal is to combine two imputation results.